Nathan-Houel/Projet_Airbus_RSDB/README.md

-# 🛰️ Avionics SRDB: Data Architecture & Visualization
+# 🛰️ Avionics SRDB : Data Architecture & Visualization

 ## 📋 About the Project
 This project simulates a **Satellite Reference Database (SRDB)** workflow, a critical component in aerospace engineering.
 It demonstrates a full-stack data engineering pipeline: from raw data generation to end-user visualization.